CalumRaine/Grain/README.md

 #### A file parsing scripting language

 Scanning files to extract or modify columns is a common task.
 Existing languages, such as `awk`, do this well.
 While the user _can_ declare which character string should be used to distinguish column fields (such as whitespace or commas), a file with multiple field delimiters presents a challenge.
-For example, extracting the day component from the date column below requires both whitespace delimiting and forward slash delimiting.
+For example, extracting the "day" component from the Date column below requires both whitespace delimiting and forward slash delimiting.

 ```
 Forename	Surname 	Date
 John		Smith		06/11/1982
 ```

 `Grain` is primarily designed with this challenge in mind.